Patrick Joseph McGovern: Biography

-After university, his first job was writing for the first computer magazine, Edmund C. Berkeley's Computers & Automation.
+After graduating, his first job was writing for a pioneering computer magazine, Edmund C. Berkeley's Computers and Automation.
 In 1964, McGovern founded International Data Corporation (IDC), which produced a computer-industry database and published the newsletter EDP Industry & Market Report (based on "ADP Newsletter", published by The Diebold Group).
-After three years, the company was losing money and McGovern contemplated liquidating it, until in 1967 he hit on the idea of making the newsletter into a weekly newspaper, Computerworld.
-After failing to wrest control of "Computer and Automation" from his friend and mentor, Ed Berkeley, he subsequently started the magazine "PC World."
+After three years, the company was losing money, and McGovern contemplated liquidating it.
+In 1967, he hit on the idea of making the newsletter into a weekly newspaper, Computerworld.
+After failing to wrest control of Computer and Automation from his friend and mentor Ed Berkeley, he subsequently started the magazine PC World.

-In 1980 he created one of the first American-Chinese joint ventures, and in 1997 Forbes estimated that "Pat McGovern has more readers in China than the People's Daily does."
-In 1991 his company published "DOS For Dummies", the first of the very popular "For Dummies" series of books explaining various subjects to the lay person.
+In 1980, he created one of the first American-Chinese joint ventures, and in 1997, Forbes estimated that "Pat McGovern has more readers in China than the People's Daily does."
+In 1991, his company published "DOS For Dummies", the first of the very popular "For Dummies" series of books explaining various subjects to the layperson.
 Bloomberg News reported that IDG had 280 million regular readers of its publications, and annual revenues of $3.6 billion.